pencer-io/pencer-io.github.io/_posts/2021-05-23-ctf-thm-ustoun.md

 ## CrackMapExec

-We know this server is a Windows Domain Controller, with SQL 2019 installed.
-Let's start with the usual tools for this scenario.
-First CME:
+We now know this server is a Windows Domain Controller, with SQL 2019 installed.
+Let's start with one of the usual tools for this scenario, which is CrackMapExec:

 ```text
 ┌──(root💀kali)-[~/thm/ustoun]